Withernsea High School

 WiME is an initiative by Green Port Hull, supported by North Lincolnshire, North East Lincolnshire, East Riding and Hull City Councils, to encourage women to choose a career in manufacturing or engineering.
 The initiative has grown in strength in recent years, with a network of over 50 local companies helping to engage with over 4,700 women and girls to encourage them to consider STEM subjects and associated career opportunities.

-ABOVE: Year 9 students Daisy Parker and Daisy Jones were among a group of students from the school who attended this year’s WiME careers fair.
+ABOVE: Year 9 students Daisy P and Daisy J were among a group of students from the school who attended this year’s WiME careers fair.

 ABOVE:

-Fellow Year 9 student Hermione Moore speaking to a representative from IT and communications provider, KCOM.
+Fellow Year 9 student Hermione speaking to a representative from IT and communications provider, KCOM.

 Share this: